starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

 reason why we need an account descriptor file.

 #### [OPTIONAL] The Architecture of the Starknet Signer

+This section is optional and is intended for those who want to learn more about the Starknet Signer.
+If you are not interested in the details, you can skip it.

 The Starknet Signer plays an instrumental role in securing your transactions.
 Let’s demystify what goes on under the hood.